-I am an intern for The World and a graduate student at Emerson College.
+I was an intern for The World in 2014.

 I work as a reporter for EdTech Times where I write about all things concerning education and technology -- and I love it.
 In 2011, I received a Bachelor's Degree in English Literature from Temple University where I continued indulging in my love for dusty books.
 In my two years off from school I wrote about the restaurant industry in Philadelphia, and wrote grants for a preservation society.

 I am an avid podcast listener, live to learn, and enjoy a good story above all else.

 Scientists are warning West African villagers to stop hunting bush meat and to stay away from fruit bats as they circle in a possible animal source for the latest Ebola outbreak.
 The Ebola virus lives in fruit bats, scientists believe, and is threatening communities who are already facing the deadliest Ebola outbreak in history.